31 December 2006

 As it almost always does, history repeats itself.

-Apocalypto looming on the horizon, activists in Guatemala are saying that the film is unrealistic.
+With the release of Apocalypto looming on the horizon, activists in Guatemala are saying that the film is unrealistic.
 Here's the article from the BBC.

 Mel Gibson just needs to stick with acting.
 And only acting.